 If you find yourself stumped by an anagram, you can use a hint to learn what the first letter in the word is.
 Using further hints on the same word will spell it out one letter at a time.
 While you start with just three hints, you'll gain one for each of the rooms you visit, for a total of seven hints.
 You can also receive an extra hint by typing the code rehaxtint during gameplay.
 If you would like to use this code while solving an anagram, click outside of the text field used for answering before you start to type.

 The number of points you earn depends both on the difficulty level you're playing and how many tiles you're trying to move.
 When going for a high score or the game's avatar, it is recommended that you play on the Super Brave difficulty, as it awards nearly double the points while the anagrams you're given to solve are only marginally harder.

 |1 Tile||1 Point||2 Points|

 |3 Tiles||6 Points||10 Points|

 Collecting the four items is required before sending your score, and each one is worth 50 points.
 In addition to this easy 200 points, you will also receive 350 points for beating the game; 150 for solving the final anagram, 50 for entering the crypt, and a bonus 150 that is automatically added when sending your score.
-These last few bonus points are only added when you send your score, so don't worry if you don't see them in your total before sending.
+These last 150 bonus points are only added after you send your score, so don't worry if you don't see them in your total before sending.